Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 To install the Vision on Edge Solution Accelerator, the following three prerequisites are required:

 <br/>1.
-An IoT device with key and endpoint.
+A Custom Vision Account with key and endpoint.
 <br/>See the below link to find your training key [here](https://www.customvision.ai/projects#/settings) and learn more [here](https://azure.microsoft.com/en-us/services/cognitive-services/custom-vision-service/)
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/raw/develop/factory-ai-vision/assets/customvisioninfo.png)
 <br/>